elaeon/dama_ml/docs/models.rst

 .. code-block:: python

-    # TFL is the parent class for classificators in TensorFlow
+    # TFL is the wrapper for classificators in TensorFlow
+    from ml.clf.extended.w_tflearn import TFL
     class MLP(TFL):
         def __init__(self, *args, **kwargs):
         self.layers = [128, 64] #number of nodes in every layer